EARN while you LEARN!

-The Early Education Apprenticeship (EEA) offers a career pathway for child care providers and aspiring early educators in Bosque, Falls, Freestone, Hill, Limestone and McLennan counties.
-EEA offers paid on-the-job-learning, college coursework, and one-on-one coaching in an early childhood classroom.
+The Early Education Apprenticeship Program (EEA) offers a career pathway for child care providers and aspiring early educators in Bosque, Falls, Freestone, Hill, Limestone and McLennan counties.
+EEA offers paid on-the-job-learning, flexible college coursework, and one-on-one coaching in an early childhood classroom.

 Apprentice Benefits

-• Earn-while you-learn with wage increases during the program
+• Earn-while you-learn with recommended wage increases

-• Advance your career without sacrificing income
+• Advance your career without sacrificing your income

 Apprentice Requirements